On P^1-stabilization in unstable motivic homotopy theory: Preliminaries on unstable and stable motivic homotopy theory

 \subsubsection{The rationalized $-$ part}

 Morel initially proposed a description of the rationalized $-$-part complementing the description of Theorem~\ref{thm:rationalizedpluspart} in terms of modules over the Witt sheaf.
 Ananyevskiy--Levine--Panin established Morel's description \cite[Theorem 4.2]{ALP}.
 We will need the following alternative description of the rationalized $-$-part due to the second author.
+The key fact that will be used later is that objects in the rationalized $-$-part have real-\'etale descent.